Jane Fonda protests Dakota Access Pipeline on 79th birthday

-LOS ANGELES (KABC) --Actress Jane Fonda spend her 79th birthday protesting the Dakota Access Pipeline, and her birthday gift to herself was taking her money out of Wells Fargo bank.
+LOS ANGELES (KABC) --Actress Jane Fonda spent her 79th birthday protesting the Dakota Access Pipeline, and her birthday gift to herself was taking her money out of Wells Fargo bank.

 "As a customer of your bank, I reject the notion of my money helping to support your investment in the Dakota Access Pipeline," Fonda announced as a surrounding crowd cheered.